 About Karen

-Karen Kosowski is a Nashville-based producer, songwriter, and mixer whose work has received multiple Grammy nominations.
+Karen Kosowski is a Nashville-based producer, songwriter, and mixer whose work has earned multiple Grammy nominations, along with Producer of the Year nominations at both the Juno Awards and the Canadian Country Music Awards.
 She builds records that feel emotionally honest, sonically intentional, and deeply rooted in the artist’s voice.
 Equally comfortable building tracks from scratch or leading a room full of musicians through a live session, she moves fluidly between writing, producing, and mixing, often doing all three on the same project.

-Karen produced the majority of Mickey Guyton’s album Remember Her Name (Capitol Records Nashville), a project that marked a pivotal moment in Guyton’s career and earned three Grammy nominations, including Best Country Album.
-She produced the title track, which was nominated for both Best Country Solo Performance and Best Country Song.
+She produced the majority of Mickey Guyton’s album Remember Her Name (Capitol Records Nashville), a project that marked a pivotal moment in Guyton’s career and earned three Grammy nominations, including Best Country Album.
+Karen produced the title track, which was nominated for both Best Country Solo Performance and Best Country Song.
 In addition to producing, she co-wrote and mixed several key tracks on the record, including “What Are You Gonna Tell Her,” which Rolling Stone called “devastating.”

 Her work spans artists and markets, from Top 10 AC radio success with Pentatonix to Gold and Platinum-certified singles for Tim Hicks, Brett Kissel, and Washboard Union, as well as a six-week number-one Australian country single for Melanie Dyer.